-This California Consumer Privacy Statement (“Statement”) supplements and should be read in conjunction with the privacy policies of the product sites listed below (“Privacy Policies”):
+This California Privacy Rights Act (“Act”) supplements and should be read in conjunction with the privacy policies of the product sites listed below (“Privacy Policies”):

-For a full list of Springer Nature-owned platforms that this Statement may apply to, please click on the link directly below.
+For a full list of Springer Nature-owned platforms that this Act may apply to, please click on the link directly below.

-This Statement applies solely to California consumers and addresses personal information we collect online and offline.
-This Statement does not apply to Springer Nature personnel or job applicants.
+This Act applies solely to California consumers and addresses personal information we collect online and offline.

 We may collect (and may have collected during the 12-month period prior to the effective date of this Statement) the following categories of personal information about you: